mglagolev/mouse2/README.md

 positional arguments:

 	INPUT			input file(s), the format will be guessed by MDAnalysis based on file extension

 options:

 	-h, --help         	show this help message and exit
 	--r_max [R_max]    	outer cutoff radius
 	--r_min [R_min]    	inner cutoff radius
-  --same-molecule    Take into account bonds from the same molecule
+	--same-molecule    	take into account bonds from the same molecule
-  --histogram        Store and optionally plot the distribution of the angles
+	--histogram		store and optionally plot the distribution of the angles
-  --n_bins [N_bins]  Number of bins of the distribution histogram
+	--n_bins [N_bins]  	number of bins of the distribution histogram
-  --plot             Plot the distribution histogram
+	--plot			plot the distribution histogram

 ***